 Besides the audio recordings of witness stories, we also film testimonies in our mobile TV studio.
 We record with two ultra-HD cameras using the patented Eye Direct system.
 The technology was developed in the USA, where it was first implemented by documentarian Errol Morris.
 A unique system of semi-reflective mirrors creates a video recording in which the witness maintains eye contact with the documentarian despite looking straight at the lens of the camera.
 The result is a thrilling narrative free of any disturbances.

 Memory of Nations Sites is a smartphone app launched in 2013.
 It serves as an interactive guide to historical sites linked to important events of the 20th century.
 The app accesses your location and shows you a map of all the “sites of memory” which surround you at that very moment.
 The application allows these places to speak to you – literally.
 It speaks in the words of the people who experienced it all first hand by playing recordings of testimonies, connected with a specific GPS location where they originally took place.
 In July 2016, we started a competition called Routes of Memory.
 Fans of hiking, cycling, and history can travel through eleven routes in nine regions of the Czech Republic which follow the most interesting historical events of the given region.

 We Didn’t Give Up is an educational website primarily intended for those in the teaching community interested in teaching modern history.
 It contains authentic recordings of witnesses, photographs, comic strips, short animated films, and radio documentaries.

-You can also download work sheets and methodology guides that make use of all the aforesaid materials.
+You can also download worksheets and methodology guides that make use of all the aforesaid materials.
 Everything is clearly ordered according to historical topics and chapters.
-One of the sources for the work sheets is the comic book We Are Still at War, which can be ordered from the Memory of Nations online shop.
+One of the sources for the worksheets is the comic book We Are Still at War, which is available for order from the Memory of Nations online shop.